 See, it's simple once you know where to find it.
 But that's only the software option.
 There is also a hardware power off option.

 Just press and hold the side button and volume down together and you'll get to the same power option window.
 If your phone has crashed or becomes unresponsive, the same hardware option works - press and hold the side button and volume down for 10 seconds.
 You should feel a little buzz and your phone will reboot.

-By default, a press and hold of the side button on the Samsung Galaxy S20 will trigger Bixby Voice, letting you talk to Samsung's digital assistant.
+By default, a press and hold of the side button on the Samsung Galaxy S20 of Galaxy S21 will trigger Bixby Voice, letting you talk to Samsung's digital assistant.
 If you don't want that, or want to restore the power options that you had on older Samsung devices, that's simple too:

 - Follow the steps above to get to the power screen.